The Apprentice (British TV series): Series 16 (2022)

 The sixteenth series was originally planned for filming to begin in spring 2020, but the onset of the COVID-19 pandemic at that time forced the BBC to postpone production to a later date.
 In lieu of a new series for their Autumn broadcast schedule, the broadcaster opted to fill the space with a special compilation series of highlights from previous series.
 In May 2021, it was announced that filming for the sixteenth series would take place later in the year, with the new series intended for broadcast on 6 January 2022.
 The sixteenth series was won by Harpreet Kaur who used her prize to set up a dessert parlour she would rename Oh So Yum.

 Series 17 (2023)

 The seventeenth series aired from 5 January 2023 to 23 March 2023, and this was the second consecutive series with only women present at the interviews stage, and the fourth consecutive series with two women in the final.
 Marnie Swindells won the seventeenth series.

 Series 18 (2024)

 The eighteenth series aired from 1 February 2024 to 18 April 2024 on BBC One.
 It was originally scheduled to air in January 2024, but it was postponed to February 2024 to avoid the clash with the second series of the rival BBC reality show The Traitors.
-The series was won by Rachel Woolford.
+The eighteenth series was won by Rachel Woolford.